conflux-fans/pos-pool/contract/README.md

 ### Deploy Core Space Pool Contract

-There are two contracts need to be deployed:
+There are two contracts that need to be deployed:

 * `PoSPool.sol`: The core contract of PoS pool, which is used to manage the user's stake and reward.
 * `PoolManager.sol`: A simple manager contract just stores the pool's address.